Blog Total Locker Service

 Why locker room design mistakes matter

-• congestion at peak times
+• congestion at busy times

 • reduced user satisfaction